NirmayDas/Distributed-Library-Management-System/README.md

 ---

 ## 🔍 Overview
-A distributed client-server application built for **ECE 422C** at UT Austin.
+A distributed client-server application built to showcase object-oriented programming skills.
 Library members can:
 - Browse a catalog
 - Borrow and return items
 - Leave reviews